Cubs vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.
+- In six games as the underdog over the last 10 matchups, the Cubs have a record of 4-2.

-- When it comes to the total, the Cubs and their foes are 5-5-0 in their last 10 contests.
+- When it comes to the total, the Cubs and their opponents are 5-5-0 in their previous 10 games.

-- The previous 10 Cubs matchups have not had a spread set by oddsmakers.
-Chicago and its opponent have finished below the over/under in three consecutive games, with the average total set by bookmakers during that span being 9.
+- The Cubs' previous 10 contests have not had a runline posted by sportsbooks.

 Cubs Betting Records & Stats

-- Chicago and its opponents have hit the over in 61 of its 116 games with a total this season.
+- Chicago and its opponents have gone over the total this season in 62 of its 117 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!